 And if you ever feel like you can’t expand your product range, or can’t think of what else to offer — then you can’t go too far wrong by offering more of the same!
 Anything that expires, or runs out after use or time, like hair conditioner, are great products to sell more of.
 Why not offer two of the same for half price off the second?
 Or even larger bulkier orders.

 But these retention sales don’t have to happen at the store on the day of initial purchase.
 Capture the customers data — in particular their email and what they buy — and market to them accordingly.
 Many super markets have become great at this — sending personalised deals to people depending on what they’ve purchased before.

 Sure, it’s a bit more work — but it has a greater return than trying to sell everything to somebody who might not be interested.
-After all, you wouldn’t try selling a wedding dress to a 19 year old boy.

 If you run an ecommerce business, getting more out of a customer is really easy too in the form of upselling — Amazon, perhaps the best well known ecommerce biz, prompts buyers to buy similar products before they’ve even finished their purchase, and will then email offers on similar products in the weeks that follow!

 There are so many options to allow any business to get more out of their existing customers.
 It’s entirely possible for a business to live off the same group of customers, forever, if they keep selling more to them.
 A great book I’d recommend anybody to read on this fascinating subject is Instant Repeat business by Brad Sugars.

 There will nearly always be a need to keep getting new customers, over time — but far greater profits can be yielded if a business focuses more on getting past customers to buy again, than getting new customers through the door.

 As a thank you for reading today I want to offer you free copies of our guides.